M1gus/AD-FA/index.md

 ### Figure 1 - Proteomic analysis of Abeta-Arc-expressing flies compared to controls

 This folder contains the processed proteomics data and the scripts for the subsequent analyses.

+### Supplemental Table 1 - Full list of proteins with detected in Abeta-Arc-expressing flies and controls

+Supplememtal Table 1

 - Link: [Abeta proteomics](https://github.com/M1gus/AD-FA/tree/main/Figure_1_Abeta_proteomics)